-All of the freezing points except tin are realized in a similar way.
+All of the freezing points except tin are realized in a similar way (see below for copper freeze point realization).

 - 1. Insert the cell with the cell containment vessel carefully into the furnace. - 2.
 Set the temperature of the furnace about 10 °C higher than the freezing point.
 Allow all of the metal to melt completely. - 3.
 After all metal is completely melted, the furnace is set at a stable temperature 1 °C or 1.5 °C higher than the freezing point over night.